diegomezg/devops-trainee-program/01 - Linux operating system/05-chmod-and-chown.md

 # Working with permissions and owners in Linux

 ### Instructions
-- Understanding the permissions in Linux
+- Tell us what you learned about Linux permissions
-- Adding specific permissions to files and directories in Linux
+- Create a file called January with the  specific permissions to files and directories in Linux
-- Learning different ways to assign and modifying permissions in Linux
+  - January - read/write for user and only read for groups and the others only execution
-- permissions for users, groups and others
+  - February ....
-- Understanding the owners in Linux
+  -
-- User owner and Group owner
+- Explain in detail the different methods to change file/directory permissions in Linux (numbers/ugo)
-- modifying the ownership
+- Create a new user and change the owner of the previous files to this user

 ### Expected deliverables
 - The trainee needs to have the practice learned in this class and resolve all his doubts.